 How to Stop Exchange Server from Recreating Meetings?

 Not knowing how to stop the Exchange server from recreating meetings can be quite frustrating.
 No one wants their calendar to be full of cutters.
-However, that’s exactly what happens if your Exchange server re-created a meeting that was missing from your calendar.
+However, that’s exactly what happens if your Exchange server re-creates a meeting that is no longer part of your calendar.

 Users have to continuously decline and dismiss old meeting requests manually and can’t seem to find a setting that fixes this issue permanently.

-Quite a common occurrence whenever admins or users create a Shared Calendar in Exchange Server environment.
+This is quite a common occurrence whenever admins or users create a Shared Calendar in an Exchange Server environment.

 Don’t worry as here in this blog we have come out with a bunch of different ways which can be done at the user level and also include admin-grade interventions as well.